 How to Transfer Your Post-9/11 GI Bill Benefits

-You can only apply to transfer benefits while you are on active duty, once you leave active duty it is too late.
-You should either apply online at the DMDC Website or follow your service's instructions.
+You can only apply to transfer benefits while you are on active duty or serving in the Selected Reserve.
+You should apply either online at the DMDC Website or by following your service's instructions.

 After leaving the military you can make changes to the amount of GI Bill transferred to each dependent by contacting the VA.